 Primary RA responsibilities for this project may include: data cleaning, data analysis, and translating analysis into clear and ordered graphs, tables, etc.

-This position is for the Fall 2017 academic semester.
+This position is for the Fall 2018 academic semester.
 Students will work with Professor Mushfiq Mobarak and his research team.
-RAs demonstrating superior skill and motivation are encouraged to continue expanding their work with Professor Mobarak in the Spring semester and beyond.
+RAs demonstrating superior skill and motivation are encouraged to continue expanding their work with Professor Mobarak beyond the Fall semester.